A Year in Review: 2017

 Looking back there are a lot more good things that happened than I realised, or even appreciated at the time.
 One of the biggest highlights would probably be having successfully hosted Christmas for the family in our little home, it was so lovely to have almost everyone together and sat around our little table!

 Making a Home

-R and I have been living together, for about 2 and a half years, first with housemates and just the two of us for the last year and a half.
+R and I have been living together, for about 2 and a half years (officially anyway), first with housemates and then just the two of us for the last year and a half.
 This year though was the year we took steps to make our house more of a home.
 We changed the room set up, creating a proper living room, started re-decorating and had the floorboards sanded.
 We also invested in a new coffee table and rug, and had a wood-burner installed.
 It's really starting to come together now and become a proper home.
 I absolutely love our house, it has been a place of comfort and solace and one of my favourite places.